Mohd-Sayeedul-Hoda/melog/content/posts/dns_records.md

 #### **A Record**
 A record is a fundamental type of DNS record.
-It is used to point the **Domain name to its corrosponding IPv4 address** It tells the system: 'If someone asks for example.com, send them to this specific IPv4 address
+It is used to point the **Domain name to its corresponding IPv4 address** It tells the system: 'If someone asks for example.com, send them to this specific IPv4 address

 #### **AAAA Record**